Meisaka/WaveAsm/README.md

 you can find a definition of [the TR3200 instruction set here](https://github.com/trillek-team/trillek-computer/blob/master/TR3200.md).
 The [complete computer specs are here](https://github.com/trillek-team/trillek-computer/)

-Known bugs
+Other notes
 ----
-This is still an in development version, so line expressions are limited and isf syntax is kind of strict.
+This is still an in development version, the format of the isf is kind of strict to enfore proper operation.
 Instruction set definitions are not syntax checked, they just define syntax, so editing them can cause wierd behavior, if done improperly, [a description of ISF](ISF.md) is availble, but not complete nor fully implemented.

 Bugs / Feature Requests